bao-project/bao-demos/platforms/qemu-riscv64-virt/README.md

 **NOTE**

-For now you really need to use our patched QEMU because currently RISC-V QEMU is missing a couple small features from the latest draft Hypervisor specification that Bao depends on to run correctly.
-We have submitted patches to fix these issues which we hope will be merged and available in the next release.
+If you already have qemu-system-riscv64 installed or you don't want to compile it but install it directly using a package manager or some other method, please make sure you are using version 7.2.0 or higher.
+If so, you can skip this step.

 ---

 ```
 export BAO_DEMOS_QEMU=$BAO_DEMOS_WRKDIR_SRC/qemu-$ARCH
-git clone https://github.com/josecm/qemu.git $BAO_DEMOS_QEMU --depth 1\
+git clone https://github.com/qemu/qemu.git $BAO_DEMOS_QEMU --depth 1\
-    --branch josecm/hyp
+   --branch v7.2.0
 cd $BAO_DEMOS_QEMU
-./configure --target-list=riscv64-softmmu
+./configure --target-list=riscv64-softmmu --enable-slirp
 make -j$(nproc)
 sudo make install
 ```